 If you have standard contracts saved on your computer, such as a sample agreement for suppliers and a sample independent contractor agreement for freelancers, that is fine.
 No one is asking you to write every single contract from scratch.
 Still, you should not send a contract to the other party without first modifying it to fit your specific circumstances.
 You might even need to add some clauses to the contract.
 Some elements of a contract seem like unimportant “fine print” that you can just skim, but if a legal dispute arises in relation to the agreement, these little details could decide the outcome.
 Make sure your contract includes answers to the following questions.

 Discuss All the Details with an Attorney

 Stephen Welle is used to thinking like a small business lawyer.
 When he reads a clause in a contract, he thinks of situations that might arise and how the contract, in its current wording, would dictate that you must respond to them.
 Sometimes simply changing the word “must” to the word “may” can make a big difference.

 It may sound time consuming to go over every detail of every contract with an attorney, but it is worthwhile.
 Big corporations do it; some of their employees are lawyers whose job duties consist almost entirely of drafting and reviewing contracts.
 Spending the time to review a contract with an attorney before you sign can save you the time and money that a later legal dispute would cost you.

 Your legal rights in a business agreement are important, and you can unintentionally waive them if you simply copy and paste a sample contract.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to review your business contracts.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to review your business contracts.